-The 5-mile bridge influence area contains eight closely spaced interchanges.
+The 5-mile BIA contains eight closely spaced interchanges.
 These interchanges provide access to several east-west highways and arterial roadways that serve a mix of interstate, regional, and local trip purposes.
-The average distance between the interchanges is 1/2 mile, as compared with a recommended minimum spacing of one mile between interchanges for urban areas.
+The average distance between the interchanges is 1/2 mile, as compared with a recommended minimum spacing of 1 mile between interchanges located in urban areas.